Dwight Peck's personal Web site

 Zany little animal tracks all over the place up here -- circles, loops, and epicycles, looking misleadingly like they were cavorting and having lots of fun, but they were probably trying to evade eagles and screaming hysterically.
 That makes Dr Pirri contemplative.
 But what doesn't.

-The track of our predecessors, dutifully staying right in the middle of the road.
+The track of some predecessors, dutifully staying right in the middle of the road

 Les Echadex farm, February 2008